 What Is The GAPS Diet?

 GAPS is short for gut and psychology syndrome.
 It was designed by Dr. Natasha Campbell-McBride and is based off of the specific carb diet.
 The program consists of 6 stages, out of which the first stage is the strictest.
 Patients are expected to advance through the stages based on their individual progress.
 The course takes about 3 to 6 weeks to complete entirely.
-Once a person completes the 6 stages of the GAPS program, dieters can start following the
+Once a person completes the 6 stages of the GAPS program, dieters can start following the full GAPS diet for long-term wellness and to reverse several chronic health issues they may have.

 The most important foods of the GAPS diet include vegetables, meats, fish, eggs, and fermented foods.
 And the main purpose of the diet is to detox your body in a gentle way and to prevent strong detox reactions that can lead to further digestive issues.
 The GAPS diet entails not only making changes to your diet but also your lifestyle.
 While you are on this diet, you should make it a point to limit your exposure to toxins and chemicals that generally come from paints, new carpets, new furniture, chemical skin care products, and canned foods.